 Jump to:Page Content

-Since 2011 leaders in the Bangladesh Police force have been working with a team from Harvard Kennedy School (HKS) to design and institutionalize an indicator that encourages swifter and better police investigations.
-Their hope is to expedite investigations, improve the quality of evidence at trial, reassure victims and their families, reduce the duration of pretrial detention, and help reduce backlog in the courts.
+Since 2011 leaders in the Bangladesh Police (BP) have been working with the Program in Criminal Justice Policy and Management (PCJ) at Harvard Kennedy School (HKS) to design and institutionalize a set of indicators that encourage swifter and better police investigations.
+Their ambition is to expedite investigations, improve the quality of evidence at trial, reassure victims and their families, reduce the duration of pretrial detention, and help reduce backlog in the courts.